-The Best Sources of Protein — Animal, Plant, and Everything Between
+The Best Sources of Protein: Animal, Plant, and Everything Between

 A practical guide to protein-dense foods, how much protein per serving, and how to hit a 120–180 g daily target without getting bored.

-The most common mistake in building a body-composition-focused diet isn't undereating calories — it's undereating protein.
+The most common mistake in building a body-composition-focused diet isn't undereating calories.
+It's undereating protein.
 The second-most-common mistake is eating the same chicken-broccoli-rice every day until you hate food.

 Here's how to build a varied, protein-dense diet using whole foods.